-Anxiety Therapy: What Should I Expect?
+Anxiety Therapy in Salt Lake City: What Should I Expect?

 A woman smiling with her arms in the air.
 This represents how Maple Canyon Therapy provides therapy for anxiety in Utah, EMDR for binge eating, and eating disorder recovery in Utah.

-You and I can talk about anything in these sessions.
+In anxiety therapy, we can talk about whatever feels most important to you.
 In fact, it’s pretty common to come into therapy and think we will only be focusing on anxiety but it ends up being directed at your relationships, past experiences, and beliefs about yourself.
-During your first session, I want to be able to get to know you and what you are struggling with.
-I will probably ask you a lot of questions about yourself and your anxiety.
+During your first session, I want to get to know you, what you're struggling with, and how anxiety is showing up in your life.
+Many women I work with in Salt Lake City, Utah arrive feeling unsure what therapy will be like but relieved to finally talk openly about what’s been weighing on them.I will probably ask you a lot of questions about yourself and your anxiety.
 Looking at your history with anxiety is important in knowing how to treat it and help you get feeling better.
 A balance of helping you learn to cope with your anxiety, identify triggers, and what makes anxiety worse along with digging deep into your life experiences that may have contributed to your developing anxiety is important.
 Anxiety is often a symptom of something else.
 Yes, some of us are wired to be a bit more anxious than others because that’s part of our temperaments but when anxiety feels unmanageable, there’s more to it than we think.
 There are sessions where you may want to focus on something different entirely, and that’s great!
 We don’t only have to talk about your anxiety because there are other parts to you besides your anxiety, and this is something I want to help you understand in anxiety therapy.

 A black women smiling at touching her hands to her chin.
 This represents how Maple Canyon Therapy provides support for binge eating disorder, generalized anxiety disorder, and PTSD Symptoms in Women in Utah.